 Ohio Dominican University will welcome Father Gregory Boyle, S.J. at 7 p.m. on Thursday, Feb.
 8, 2018 to discuss his New York Times-bestselling book, “Tattoos on the Heart: The Power of Boundless Compassion.”
 The event will take place in Alumni Hall, which is located on ODU’s campus at 1216 Sunbury Road, Columbus, 43219.
 The presentation is free and open to the public.
+There is no need to register for the event.

 "Tattoos on the Heart” is the common read during the 2017-18 academic year at ODU.